 Our project management app shows a more complex implementation of calculations.
 Each Project record has Hours and Costs records connected to it, represented the staff time and materials cost associated with completing the project.

 We can calculate the total cost of a Project, including both labor and materials, using a mix of equations and formulas that perform calculations across multiple objects.

 The possibilities are near limitless with how complex you can build your equations, this is just one relatively straightforward example.

 Date equations enable you to perform calculations on date fields and store the result as either a number or date.

-For example, you can calculate the warranty expiration date of a item by adding the warranty duration to the purchase date.
+For example, you can calculate the warranty expiration date of an item by adding the warranty duration to the purchase date.
 The result will be stored as a date.

 You could also subtract two dates together and store the result as a number.
-To calculate the number of days remaining on a item’s warranty, subtract the purchase date from the warranty date.
+To calculate the number of days remaining on an item’s warranty, subtract the purchase date from the warranty date.

 - About Date Equation Settings